Luigi Di Biagio: Managerial career

 Following his retirement from Ascoli in 2007, Di Biagio returned to football, signing a contract with the amateur 1993 youth side La Polisportiva La Storta as a youth coach, in 2008.
 In August 2007, he signed a contract with Cisco Roma as a youth coach.
 In July 2008, he had managed to officially obtain his first degree coaching licence.

 On 25 July 2011, he was named the coach of Italy's under-20 side.
 On 2 July 2013, Luigi Di Biagio stepped up an age group to replace Devis Mangia as Italy's under-21 coach.
 He made his debut as the Italy under-21 coach on 14 August 2013, in a friendly match against Slovakia, which was won 4–1 by Italy.
-He eventually helped the u-21 side to qualify for the upcoming 2015 Under-21 European Championship in the Czech Republic, as Italy defeated Slovakia once again in the play-offs.
+He eventually helped the U-21 side to qualify for the upcoming 2015 Under-21 European Championship in the Czech Republic, as Italy defeated Slovakia once again in the play-offs.

 In the final tournament, Italy were placed in a group containing England and eventual finalists Portugal and Sweden, the latter of whom would go on to win the tournament.
-Italy finished third in their group, and were eliminated in the first round with 4 points.
+Italy finished third in their group, and were eliminated in the first round with four points.

 Di Biagio led the Italy under-21 side to the semi-finals of the 2017 UEFA European Under-21 Championship, where they were eliminated by Spain on 27 June, following a 3–1 defeat.

-On 5 February 2018, Di Biagio was confirmed to be the caretaker manager of the senior Italy team for their two friendlies on 23 March and 27 March 2018 against Argentina and England respectively.
+On 5 February 2018, Di Biagio was confirmed to be the caretaker manager of the senior Italy team for their two friendlies on 23 and 27 March 2018 against Argentina and England respectively.
 On 17 March 2018, Di Biagio called up veteran goalkeeper Gianluigi Buffon for the two friendlies, despite his initial decision to retire.
 Di Biagio's first match as Italy coach ended in a 2–0 defeat to Argentina.
 His second, and final match as caretaker manager, ended in a 1–1 draw to England.
-On 15 May, it was announced Di Biagio would return to the under-21 side following the hire of Roberto Mancini to the senior side.
+On 15 May, it was announced Di Biagio would return to the under-21 side, after the appointment of Roberto Mancini.

-Following the Italy U21 side's first-round elimination in the 2019 UEFA European Under-21 Championship, held on home soil, Di Biagio announced his resignation as the under-21 side's manager on 25 June 2019.
+Following the Italy U-21 side's first-round elimination in the 2019 UEFA European Under-21 Championship, held on home soil, Di Biagio announced his resignation as the under-21 side's manager on 25 June 2019.

-On 10 February 2020 he was officially nominated as the new coach of Serie A team S.P.A.L. following the sacking of Leonardo Semplici.
-With fifteen matches still to be played, the Ferrara club were at the bottom of Serie A at the time of his nomination.
+On 10 February 2020, he was officially nominated as the new coach of Serie A team S.P.A.L. following the sacking of Leonardo Semplici.
+With fifteen matches still to be played, the club were at the bottom of Serie A at the time of his nomination.
 On 2 August 2020, his contract was terminated by mutual consent.